What is a Ponzi Scheme?

 Ponzi promised a 50% return within three months on profits earned from international reply coupons.
 Back in the day, the postal service offered international reply coupons, which enabled a sender to pre-purchase postage and incorporate it in their correspondence.
 The recipient would then exchange the coupon for a priority airmail postage stamp at their home post office.

 Due to the fluctuations in postage prices, it wasn’t unusual to find that stamps were pricier in one country than another.
 Ponzi saw an opportunity in the practice and decided to hire agents to buy cheap international reply coupons on his behalf then send them to him.
 He exchanged the coupons for stamps, which were more expensive than what the coupon was originally bought for.
 The stamps were then sold at a higher price to make a profit.
-The trade is known as arbitrage, and it’s not illegal.
+This type of trade is known as arbitrage, and it’s not illegal.

 However, at some point, Ponzi became greedy.
-Under the Securities Exchange Company, he invited people to invest in the company, promising 50% within 45 days and 100% within 90 days.
+Under the Securities Exchange Company, he invited people to invest in the company, promising 50% returns within 45 days and 100% within 90 days.
 Given his success in the postage stamp scheme, no one doubted his intentions.
 Unfortunately, Ponzi never really invested the money, he just plowed it back into the scheme by paying off some of the investors.
 The scheme went on until 1920 when the Securities Exchange Company was investigated.

 How to Protect Yourself from Ponzi Schemes